 I have an example of what the court viewed as unreasonable behaviour.

-In an Urgent High Court matter that we had the mother informed the dad, our client, that she decided to take the baby on holiday with her and her friends.
-She also told our client that the holiday was safe and that our client’s contact with the baby would resume when she returns.
+In an Urgent High Court matter that we had, the mother informed the dad, our client, that she decided to take the baby on holiday with her and her friends.
+She also told our client that the holiday was safe and that our client’s contact with the baby would resume when she returned.

-Our client was not happy to consent to this as the mother wanted to take the baby on holiday to a malaria area.
-The website of the resort warned tourist against this, and that malaria medicines had to be taken as per the doctor’s prescription to stay safe.
+Our client was not happy to consent as the mother wanted to take the baby on holiday to a malaria area.
+The website of the resort warned tourists against this and that malaria medicines had to be taken as per the doctor’s prescription to stay safe.

-It was also advised that small children should not visit the area at all if it can be helped.
+It was also advised that small children should not visit the area if it can be helped.

-We then brought an urgent application in the South Gauteng High Court, and we succeeded with our application to stop mom from taking the baby to a dangerous area.
+We then brought an urgent application to the South Gauteng High Court, and we succeeded with our application to stop the mom from taking the baby to a dangerous area.

 You will also ask that the court grants a costs order to pay your legal fees against that parent.